Khalsa

-Guru Gobind Singh started the Khalsa tradition after his father, Guru Tegh Bahadur, was beheaded during the Islamic sharia rule of the Mughal Emperor Aurangzeb.
+Guru Gobind Singh started the Khalsa tradition after his father, Guru Tegh Bahadur, was beheaded during the rule of the Mughal Emperor Aurangzeb after the Hindu Brahmins requested for his help to save their religion.
 Guru Gobind Singh created and initiated the Khalsa as a warrior with a duty to protect the innocent from religious persecution.
 The founding of the Khalsa started a new phase in the Sikh tradition.
 It formulated an initiation ceremony (amrit sanskar, nectar ceremony) and rules of conduct for the Khalsa warriors.
-It created a new institution for the temporal leadership of the Sikhs, replacing the earlier masand system.
+It created a new institution for the temporal leadership of the Sikhs, replacing the earlier Masand system.
 Additionally, the Khalsa provided a political and religious vision for the Sikh community.